 In late 1984, I was working as a writer and producer for a television station in San Francisco.
 One of the projects I worked on was a multipart series about "the tenth anniversary of the home computer."
 In the course of research I began contacting the many publishers of computer "entertainment" software.
-(The computer "game" market had crashed a few years earlier.
+(The computer "game" market had crashed a few years earlier, and they weren't being called "games" anymore.
 The product was the same, but the euphemism was different.)